 For the first week or so play with your newcomer in the room they are in without

 asking for any other interaction (unless actively solicited).
-Try to stage your play
+Try to stage your

-same time with each cat.)
+playing at the same time with each cat.)
 Keep interactive play sessions as close to

 Cats rely heavily on scent to process their environment.
 Scent exchange is a